Lions Clubs International – starting a 2nd Century of Service! 1917 – Present

-The Coppell Lions Club was chartered in 1983 and has since provided support to the community in sight restoration programs, literacy, diabetes education, Christmas toy and food drives, handicapped children programs and scholarship awards to local high school seniors.
-Over the years, the Coppell Lions have given over $125,000 to area students to complete their college education.
+The Coppell Lions Club was chartered by LCI in 1983 and has since supported our community with vision exams, eyeglasses recycling, literacy, diabetes awareness, Christmas toy and food drives, providing handicapped children with free summer camp programs, supporting the Coppell Nature Park, and awarding college scholarships to local high school seniors.
+Over the years, the Coppell Lions have given over $129,000 to area students to complete their college education.
+And starting this year, Lions will also focus on fighting Childhood Cancer.
 Learn more about our club by clicking here.

 The stated purposes of Lions Clubs International are: